 The next level you can take with this is to have them name the object, then ask: “Do you want the elephant?”
 Let them know what response you want from them, (depending on your goals) by modeling it and prompting at first.
 You might want them to say “yes” before you hand it over, or you might want them to say, “I want elephant”.
 Once they know what you want them to say, try to elicit that response before you hand the piece over, prompting at first, and then waiting them out until they come up with the right response.

-Finally, a more advanced speech therapy activity to try when your child has mastered the first two levels is using two puzzles at a time to teach about categories.
+Finally, a more advanced speech therapy for kids activity, is to try when your child has mastered the first two levels is using two puzzles at a time to teach about categories.
 Here’s how to do it.
 Empty all the pieces of two different puzzles into a bag, and place the empty puzzles on the table.
 Then, you and your child take turns drawing a puzzle piece out of the bag.
 If you get an animal, place it on the musical instrument puzzle and say, “Is an elephant an instrument?
 Nooooo!
 An elephant is an animal!”
 Then give your child the puzzle piece and let him put it in the right place.
 Eventually the goal is to have your child fill in the word “No” and “animal”, to teach him what categories things belong in.
 Some appropriate categories to work on with your two or three-year-old are animals, musical instruments, and shapes.
 My son used to think it was hilarious to hold a piece up to the wrong puzzle and say “nooooo!”

 Believe it or not, there ARE some good, fun toddler games out there, and most made for that age are easy to adapt to speech therapy.